tremendous-rewards/embed/docs/documentation.md

 If you have rewards that have yet to be created, you can create them just-in-time using the Embed SDK.
 Tremendous creates the order at the moment when your recipient makes their reward selection.

-This approach requires more configuration, as you must create a pair of asymmetric keys and encode your payload.
+This approach requires more configuration, as you must create a pair of asymmetric key, encode your payload, and [approve the order](https://developers.tremendous.com/reference/approve-order).
 You encode your order payload as an RS256 JWT and sign it with your private key.
 Tremendous verifies the payload using your public key.

 You can update your public key using the [public_keys](https://developers.tremendous.com/reference/create-public-key) endpoint from the Tremendous API.